 What stood out in testing?

-Across the lineup, seat geometry was the real deciding factor.
-The Form Sectional’s lower seat height feels grounded and relaxed, but it asks more from your knees when you stand up.
-The Sofa 2.0 lands in the easiest middle ground for TV and laptop time.
-Sink Down is the clear winner for sprawling comfort, but it gives up some naturally upright back support.
-Soft Serve feels like the most intentional blend: deep enough to curl up, with enough structure to avoid a full hammock effect.
+Across the lineup, seat geometry mattered more than anything else.
+The Form Sectional’s lower seat height feels grounded and relaxed, but it asks more from your knees when you stand.
+The Sofa 2.0 lands in the easiest middle ground for TV, reading, and casual laptop use.
+Sink Down is the strongest nap-and-sprawl pick, but it gives up some upright support.
+Soft Serve feels like the compromise: deep enough to curl up, but not so soft that you immediately slump.

 How do the Floyd sofas compare?